 - 1. Keep the existing provision, which considers the total cost of the premium regardless of who the premium covers (i.e., other dependents and the parent). - 2.
-If the dependent's share of the premium cannot be ascertained, prorate the premium by the number of dependent children. - 3.
-If the dependent's share of the premium cannot be ascertained, prorate the premium by the number of dependents covered by the policy (i.e., this would include a new spouse when the parent is remarried).
+Prorate the additional costs for dependents by the number of children for whom support is being determined. - 3.
+Prorate the additional costs for dependents by the total number of dependents (this could include a new spouse covered as a dependent).